siracoj/TowersOfHanoi/README.md

 TowersOfHanoi
 =============

-By: Jared Siraco, An Doan, Eric Studly, and Matt Pivnick
+By: Jared Siraco, An Doan, Eric Studley, and Matt Pivnick